 The horses of the short caravan shown in this 1747 etching by Giuseppe Vasi (one of which is shown in the image used as background for this page) bear the coat of arms of Benedict XIV, the reigning pope.

-In the description below the plate Vasi says that Emperor Nero was killed four miles off this gate (see his assumed tomb); Vasi adds that the Vestals who broke their vow of chastity were buried alive in a field (Campus Sceleratus) outside the gate.
-The view is taken from the green dot in the small 1748 map here below which shows: 1) Porta Salara; 2) Breach of Porta Pia; 3) Horti Sallustiani; 4) Villa Paolina.
+In the description below the plate Vasi says that Emperor Nero was killed four miles from this gate (see the Emperor's assumed tomb); he adds that the Vestals who broke their vow of chastity were buried alive in Campus Sceleratus (Wicked Field), a piece of land outside the gate.
+The view is taken from the green dot in the small 1748 map here below which shows: 1) Porta Salaria; 2) Column of Porta Pia; 3) Horti Sallustiani; 4) Villa Paolina.
 The dotted line in the small map delineates the border between Rione Colonna (left) and Rione Trevi (right).

 Porta Salaria was greatly damaged in 1870 by the artillery of the Italian army.
 A new gate was built after the annexation of Rome to the Italian Kingdom, but a few years later it was pulled down to allow an easier flow of traffic to new housing developments along Via Salaria.

 (left) Reconstructed Roman tomb near Porta Salaria; (right) cast of the monument to Quintus Sulpicius Maximus (original at Centrale Montemartini)